MathsResource/MA4003EngMaths/knime-intro.md

 Since 2006, KNIME has been used in pharmaceutical research,[1] but is also used in other areas like CRM customer data analysis, business intelligence and financial data analysis.

 <hr>

+Knime is a java open-source, cross-platform application which name means "Konstanz Information Miner".
+It is actually used extensively for data mining, data analysis and optimization.
+It can be downloaded as the core application itself(Knime Desktop), or the whole SDK which is based on Eclipse Helios.
+The knime software can also work with different kinds of extensions which are embedded into the "/downloads/extensions" tabs of the website.